maxdata/basic-components/docs/content/docs/introduction.md

 <TabPreview component="Button" template="examples/button_docs.html"/>
 <Prose>

-Components are implemented using JinjaX and contains all the info about styles and any logic required for behavior.
+Components are implemented using JinjaX and contain all the info about styles and any logic required for behavior.

 </Prose>
 <IncludeComponents :components="['Button.jinja']" />
 <Prose>
-Components are easily composable to create complex layouts using Tailwind utility classes.
+Components are easily composable, allowing you to create complex layouts using Tailwind utility classes.
 </Prose>

 <TabPreview component="Example" template="examples/card.html"/>